gtag('config', 'UA-143572265-1');

 A cross-sectional view of the torso, focusing on the abdominal region.
 The transverse abdominis muscle, depicted in shades of red, lies deep within the abdominal wall.

-The transverse abdominis connects the ribcage and the pelvis together.
+The transverse abdominis connects the ribcage and the pelvis exercises together.
 It protects the internal organs and supports the torso.
 Weakness in the transverse abdominis can lead to lower back fatigue after prolonged standing or walking.

 The Pelvic Floor And The Core